 Bushwalking and camping is the primary focus of the Melbourne Bushwalkers Inc members, however, with a membership of around 500 the club maintains a much wider range of activities throughout the year.
 Listed below are the more regular events, however, depending on member interests the club engages in canoeing and kayaking and even historical rambles.
 A quick scan of the club's history provides a guide to the diversity of our initiatives.

-The club room is open to members and visitors every Wednesday evening between 7pm - 9pm.
+The club room is open to members and visitors every Wednesday evening between 6:30pm - 8:30pm.
 There are few formal meetings and members come along to network, book for forthcoming trips and share experiences.
-Wine and cheese is provided on the fourth Wednesday of every month and from time to time slide presentations or guest speakers are invited.
+Wine and chat is provided on the fourth Wednesday of every month and from time to time slide presentations or guest speakers are invited.
 Two committee members are on duty each week to welcome visitors and prospective new members.

 A variety of walking trips is available, each graded by experienced club members.
 A program of walks is published quarterly with detailed information about each upcoming event.
 It is published in the monthly Newsletter and on the Website.